-2022-2023 UPDATED DIGITAL DEVICE GUIDELINES
+2023-2024 UPDATED DIGITAL DEVICE GUIDELINES

-Updated guidelines have been adopted for the 2022-2023 school year in order to better align with evolving circumstances related to COVID-19.
-Households may choose not to receive a school-issued device via the DEVICE OPT-OUT FORM.
+Updated guidelines have been updated to better align with district policies.
+Households may choose not to receive a school-issued device by completing a Device Opt-Out Form.

 The following guidelines apply to ALL devices.
-Chromebooks and other digital devices (including chargers) issued to or used by enrolled students and employees of the Colbert County Board of Education are the property of the district.
-All devices are deployed from the district's inventory (by both asset and serial number) to the individual it has been assigned to.
-Every device owned by the district is labeled by one or more unique stickers and/or asset tags located on the device.
+Chromebooks & other digital devices (including chargers & protective cases) issued to or used by enrolled students & employees of the Colbert County Board of Education are the property of the district.
+All devices are deployed from the district's inventory (by both asset & serial number) to the individual it has been assigned to.
+Every device owned by the district is labeled by unique stickers &/or asset tags located on the device.

-- Inventory tags, asset numbers, serial numbers, or any other identifying device information should never be tampered with or removed.
+• Inventory tags, asset numbers, serial numbers, or any other identifying device information should never be tampered with or removed.
 This includes peeling off or removing stickers, covering up serial numbers in any way, scratching or marking through any identifying device information.
-Tampering with or removing an asset number or serial number constitutes non-repairable damage and requires the device to be immediately returned and the full replacement cost of the device to be paid.
-In the event an inventory sticker or tag is unintentionally modified, removed, or begins to peel away, it must immediately be reported to the school and/or technology staff. - Parents/ guardians or other persons having custody of the student to whom the digital device and charger is issued shall be held liable and solely responsible for any loss, abuse, or damages to the student's devices without regard to cause, fault, location, or circumstances. - Employees to whom digital devices and chargers are issued shall be held liable and solely responsible for any loss, abuse, or damages to the device without regard to cause, fault, location, or circumstances.
+Tampering with or removing an asset number or serial number constitutes nonrepairable damage & requires the device to be immediately returned & the full replacement cost of the device to be paid.
+In the event an inventory sticker or tag is unintentionally modified,

-- Colbert County Schools Acceptable Use Policies apply to all students and employees using Chromebooks or any other school-issued digital device, regardless of location, both at school and at home.
-It is the sole responsibility of every student, parent, and employee to read, review, and agree to these policies. - Assignment and use of Chromebooks/digital devices is considered to be a privilege, not a right.
-Inappropriate use or neglect of a Chromebook, charger, the Internet and/or any installed software could result in the loss of privileges.
-Loss of privileges will not change classroom expectations and/or assignment completion.
+- removed, or begins to peel away, it must immediately be reported to the school &/or technology staff. - Parents/ guardians or other persons having custody of the student to whom the digital device & charger is issued shall be held liable & solely responsible for any loss, abuse, or damages to the student's devices without regard to cause, fault, location, or circumstances. - Employees to whom digital devices, chargers, &/or protective cases are issued shall be held liable & solely responsible for any loss, abuse, or damages to the device without regard to cause, fault, location, or circumstances. - Colbert County Schools Acceptable Use Policies apply to all students & employees using Chromebooks or any other school-issued digital device, regardless of location, both at school & at home.
+It is the sole responsibility of every student, parent, & employee to read, review, & agree to these policies. - Assignment & use of Chromebooks/digital devices is considered to be a privilege, not a right.
+Inappropriate use or neglect of a Chromebook, charger, the Internet &/or any installed software could result in the loss of privileges.
+Loss of privileges will not change classroom expectations &/or assignment completion.